jessica peng

 Solution

-List all artifacts and their dependencies in a separate window.
+List all objects and their dependencies in a separate window.

 Thought Process

-Previously, we used a dependency tree (plugin) to view all dependencies for a given artifact.
-During testing sessions, we learned that this tool ran slow for artifact's with multiple dependencies and users wanted a more holistic view of all artifacts they selected.
-I decided to create a separate window to display all artifacts and their dependencies in an organized list.
+Previously, we used a dependency tree (plugin) to view all dependencies for a given object.
+During testing sessions, we realized the tool was lagging for object's with multiple dependencies and users wanted a more holistic view of all objects they selected.
+I decided to create a separate window to display all objects and their dependencies in an organized list.

 BeforeAfter